 9/11 was a very impactful day in this nation’s history.
 While it may not have happened on Illinois ground, Downtown Naperville commemorates that day with a Memorial of faces and multiple plaques dedicated to remembering and reflecting on the innocent lives lost.

-The attack was linked to the group Al-Qaeda, which planned to hijack four individual passenger planes and target areas that represented the United States, those being the World Trade Center, White House, and the Capitol.
-One of these planes, instead, hit the Pentagon, another crashed into a field in Pennsylvania, and the last two caused the fall of the Twin Towers.
+The attack was linked to the group Al-Qaeda, who planned to hijack four individual passenger planes and target areas that represented the United States, those being the World Trade Center, White House, and the Capitol.
+One of these planes, instead, hit the Pentagon, another crashed into a field in Pennsylvania, the last two caused the fall of the Twin Towers.

-In this terrible accident, 2667 innocent lives were lost, and more than 6000 others were injured.
+In this terrible accident, 2667 innocent lives were lost and more than 6000 others were injured.
 They will all be remembered.

 In addition to the significant impact this day had on the country as a whole, many people have been left with a lasting memory of what they were doing that day before the first tower fell.
-Here are three incredibly thought-provoking stories.
+Here are three incredibley thought-provoking stories.

-One of these individuals was Ralph Drendel, who worked as a driver’s Education teacher in Canoe High School.
+One of these individuals was Ralph Drendel, who worked as a Drivers Education teacher in Canoe Highschool.

 “I taught Driver’s Ed out at Canoe High School, and we were in the car when it got hit, the first plane, and the first plane hit,” Drendel said, “and I probably shouldn’t have done it, but I stopped and went to my house with the kids in the car, and we went inside and watched it.
 So it was pretty scary.”